Aptivi/NitrocidKS/DocGen/wiki/development/Modding-guide.md

 ```
 9. Right-click on the solution and press Build.
 10. Copy the output `.dll` file to KSMods directory in your profile folder (`/home/<user>/` in Linux, and `Users\<user>\` in Windows)
-11. Run your Kernel Simulator you've just referenced to in your project.
+11. Run your Nitrocid KS you've just referenced to in your project.

 ## Optional Stuff